Jayke770/masterpay/docs.md

 1. Merchant calls `POST /payments` to create a payment intent.
 2. User is redirected to a payment page with wallet connect.
 3. User sends ERC20/SPL token to the provided address.
-4. MasterPay verifies the transaction and updates status.
+4. xPay verifies the transaction and updates status.
 5. Merchant receives webhook or polls for confirmation.

 ---